 Description: Authorize the request, and optionally determines and installs MBS Policy Control Data according to the information provided by the NF Consumer.

-Inputs, Required: MBS session ID, identification of the application session context.
+Inputs, Required: identification of the application session context.

-Inputs, Optional: DNN if available, S-NSSAI if available, Media type, Media format, bandwidth requirements, flow description, Application Identifier, AF Communication Service Identifier, Flow status, Priority indicator, emergency indicator Application service provider.
+Inputs, Optional: MBS session ID, MBS service area, DNN if available, S-NSSAI if available, MBS session information (as defined in clause 9.2.3.1), , Request for location-dependent session.

 Outputs, Required: Success (application session context) or Failure (reason for failure).

-Outputs, Optional: The service information that can be accepted by the PCF.
+Outputs, Optional: In case of Success and when MBS session ID was not part of the input parameters, the Temporary MBS Session ID.
+In case of Failure, the service information that can be accepted by the PCF.

 9.2.3.3 Npcf_MBSPolicyAuthorization_Update service operation